-Communism might be in the past and Poland might be in the EU, but some elements of the old times haven’t changed.
+Although communism is in the past and Poland is part of the EU, some elements of the old times haven’t changed.

 One of them is the tradition of the Polish milkbars (called ‘bary mleczne’ in Polish).

-Polish cuisine has been deeply influenced by history and culture, and milkbars reflect Polish culture, politics and history.
-In short, a milkbar is kind of a cafeteria serving traditional Polish cuisine, mainly to students, tramps, pensioners and tourists.
+Polish cuisine has been deeply influenced by history and culture, and milkbars reflect Polish culture, politics, and history.
+In short, a milkbar is kind of a cafeteria serving traditional Polish cuisine, mainly to students, pensioners, and tourists.

 The History of Milkbars